pilm-bioinformatics/pilmbc211-rnaseq-i/content/_index.en.md

    - surlab: Ming Hu
    - tsailab: Lorena Pantano

-You are welcome to stay during the whole session even if you don't want to follow the _handons_ materials.
+You are welcome to stay during the whole session even if you don't want/can't to follow the _handons_ materials.

 # Goal